 Flanked by the Gabilan Mountain Range to the east and the Santa Lucia Mountains to the west, the Salinas Valley maintains its cool coastal conditions due to the influence of the Monterey Bay.
 Under these waters lies the deepest submarine gorge on the west coast of the United States, known as the Monterey Canyon.
-As massive as the Grand Canyon, this steep, twisting phenomenon almost perfectly bisects the seafloor of the Bay and causes a condition called upwelling.
 Upwelling brings the frigid water of the deep sea to the surface, cooling the marine air that hovers over the Monterey coast.
 Each day, the rising hot air from the Salinas Valley pulls the chilled marine air down its corridor.
 This cooling down effect allows grapes to ripen more slowly and evenly, resulting in a growing season which can be up to two months longer than other wine growing regions.
-Winegrowers call this lengthening of the growing season "hang time".
-Increased hang time leads to exceptional wines that exhibit intense fruit flavors, deep color extraction, and full varietal expression.
+Winegrowers call this lengthening of the growing season "hang time."
+Increased hang time leads to exceptional wines that exhibit intense fruit flavors, deep color extraction and full varietal expression.

 Our estate vineyards are located along a 70-mile spread of the Salinas Valley, encompassing four primary climate zones.
 The unique geography of Monterey County and the diversity of our estate vineyards allow us to grow many different varieties in a spectrum of styles.
 Each of our 39 varietals is planted in the location that is best suited to expressing the highest quality for that grape.
 Our vineyards are officially certified by the California Sustainable Winegrowing Alliance, a statewide certification program that provides third-party verification of a winegrower’s commitment to continuous improvement and the adoption and implementation of sustainable winegrowing practices.